Useful Formulas

 The Refractive Index (n) is ratio of the speed of light in a lower density media (such as air or oil) divided by the speed of light in a higher density media (such as quartz).

-The Working Distance (WD) of an objective is the distance from the front lense element of the objective to the surface of the sample when it is in focus.
+The Working Distance (WD) of a microscope objective is the distance from the front lens element of the objective to the surface of the sample when it is in focus.

 Parfocal objectives stay in focus on an object when changed between one objective and another with only a small variation in focus.